-I, Diane Wilson, a Notary Public for Wake County, North Carolina, do hereby certify that on this the 17th day of , 2013, personally appeared before me , 2013, personally appeared before me , 2013, personally appeared before me the foregoing RESOLUTION ADOPTING THE FISCAL YEAR 2013-2014 UNIFIED PLANNING WORK PROGRAM OF THE NC CAPITAL AREA MPO.
+I, Valorie D. Lockehart., a Notary Public for Wake County, North Carolina, do hereby certify that on this the 19th day of March, 2014, personally appeared before me Ronnie Williams, known to me by his presence, and acknowledged the due execution of the foregoing RESOLUTION ADOPTING THE FISCAL YEAR 2014-2015 UNIFIED PLANNING WORK PROGRAM OF THE NC CAPITAL AREA MPO.